 2013-2015: Expansion Phase.
 Focusing our efforts on growing supply and demand, by bringing on more members who procure more Better Cotton, and training more farmers to produce the supply.
 BCI aims to have 1 million Better Cotton farmers producing over 2.5 million metric tonnes of Better Cotton by 2015.

 2013: Better Cotton is harvested in Tajikistan, Turkey and Mozambique.
-The Better Cotton Tracer is launched as an online tracking system for BCI members to record all transactions of Better Cotton across the supply chain.
+The Better Cotton Tracer (now the Better Cotton Platform) is launched as an online tracking system for BCI Members to record all transactions of Better Cotton across the supply chain.
 This is the first such system anywhere in the world, tracking a commodity right through the value chain.
 And an open-ended partnership agreement is signed between BCI and Cotton Made in Africa (CmiA), aligning the two standards so that CmiA cotton can be sold as Better Cotton, helping to increase the global supply of Better Cotton.

 2014: A benchmarking agreement is signed with Cotton Australia aligning the myBMP standard, as well as in Brazil aligning the ABR standard.
 The first harvests of Better Cotton are completed in Australia and Senegal.
 A pilot project is completed in the USA to help increase global supply of Better Cotton.
 Updates to the Better Cotton Tracer mean that end-to-end traceability is now possible for Better Cotton in a closed-loop online environment.